 The change itself could be anything – from an office move or a company take-over.
 All changes are valid and should ultimately be treated with the upmost care.
 You could argue any communication strategy involves an element of change and I probably would agree with that!

 Alessandra: There are a multitude of benefits associated to a successful change communication strategy.
 For example, reduced turnover rate of talent, reduced recruitment costs, increased productivity and employee engagement levels are just the tip of the iceberg.
-On the other side, change dealt with badly – or not dealt with at all – can have an astronomical effect on your bottom line.
+On the other side, change dealt with badly – or not dealt with at all - can have a detrimental impact on your bottom line.

-Alessandra: This is depends on what subject your communicating, so it’s hard to justify without knowing.
-In general, the people who should be involved are HR, leadership and an external HR communication expert who has extensive experience in this field.
-Internal comms should also be ‘looped in’ from a corporate affairs perspective and they should be fully supported to deal with the influx of on-going dialogue.
+Alessandra: This depends on what subject your communicating, so it’s hard to justify without knowing.
+In general, the people who should be involved are HR, Internal Communications, Leadership and an external HR communication expert who has extensive experience in this field.

 Alessandra: The objectives set-out at the beginning will drive what measurement initiatives you need to take.
 If you want to understand perceptions and gauge your people’s opinions, then a qualitative method such as a focus group might be beneficial.
 If you are seeking to understand emotions or behaviours then sentiment analytics (keyword analysis) or a pulse survey is beneficial to getting a quick response on real-time moods and feelings.